 During its more than eighty years of continuous operation, the University of Oklahoma Press has gained international recognition as an outstanding publisher of scholarly literature.
 It was the first university press established in the Southwest, and the fourth in the western half of the country.

 The Press began as the idea of William Bennett Bizzell, fifth president of the University of Oklahoma and a wide-ranging humanist and book collector.
 Over the years, the Press has grown from a staff of one--the first director, Joseph A. Brandt--to an active and capable team of almost thirty-five members.

-Building on the foundation laid by our four previous directors, OU Press continues its dedication to the publication of outstanding scholarly works.
-Under the guidance of the present director, B. Byron Price, the major goal of the Press is to strengthen its position as a preeminent publisher of books about the American West and American Indians, while expanding its program in other scholarly disciplines, including classical studies, military history, political science, and natural science.
+Building on the foundation laid by our previous directors, OU Press continues its dedication to the publication of outstanding scholarly works.
+The major goal of the Press is to strengthen its position as a preeminent publisher of books about the American West and American Indians, while expanding its program in other scholarly disciplines, including classical studies, military history, political science, and natural science.

 In some ways it's easier to describe a university press by saying what it's not.
 University presses don't publish college newspapers, yearbooks, or course packs.
 And if you visit a university press, you won't find a printing press - or a dry cleaning plant.

 University presses are publishers.
 At the most basic level that means they perform the same tasks as any other publisher -- university presses acquire, develop, design, produce, market and sell books and journals, just like Random House or Condé Nast.
 But while commercial publishers focus on making money by publishing for popular audiences, the university press's mission is to publish work of scholarly, intellectual, or creative merit, often for a small audience of specialists.